emilbjornson/MIMO-channel-estimation/README.md

 Emil Björnson, Björn Ottersten, “[A Framework for Training-Based Estimation in Arbitrarily Correlated Rician MIMO Channels with Rician Disturbance](http://kth.diva-portal.org/smash/get/diva2:337243/FULLTEXT01),” IEEE Transactions on Signal Processing, vol. 58, no. 3, pp. 1807-1820, March 2010.

-The package contains a simulation environment, based on Matlab, that reproduces all the numerical results and figures in the article.
+The package contains a simulation environment, based on Matlab, that reproduces all the numerical results and figures in the article. *We encourage you to also perform reproducible research!*

 ##Abstract of Article